trevordmiller/device-setup/README.md

 - Run `cargo clippy` to lint for common issues.
 - Run `cargo fmt` to format source code.
 - Run `cargo doc` to generate documentation.

-### Guidelines

-- Use defaults as much as possible so that I can work on other computers without my configuration.
-- Encapsulate all configuration so that I can reproduce my setup on other computers.